auth0/docs/articles/logs/streams/datadog.md

 To send Auth0 events to Datadog, you will need:

 1. A `Log Management` plan with Datadog.
-Read more about Datadog plans [here](https://www.datadoghq.com/pricing/).
+To learn more, see [Datadog plans](https://www.datadoghq.com/pricing/).
 2. A Datadog API Key.
 3. Your Datadog dashboard region.